 Inspect bottle caps for different types.
 Visual inspection was commonly used and oversight could not be prevented.
 As this was a high-speed production line producing a great volume of products, it required multiple inspectors on the line.

-Introduction of a vision system allows 100% inspection even for high-speed lines.
+Introduction of machine vision allows 100% inspection even for high-speed lines.
 This prevents the outflow of defective products and reduces costs for addressing customer complaints.

 Counting medicine packets

 Count the number of medicine packets in a package box.
-Conventional vision systems could not detect packets accurately due to the low contrast with the background.
+Conventional machine vision could not detect packets accurately due to the low contrast with the background.